-The Honor Code specifies a number of behaviors that are in violation of this code and the possible sanctions.
+The Honor Code specifies several behaviors that are in violation of this code and the possible sanctions.
 Furthermore, you are obligated to report any condition that facilitates academic misconduct to appropriate personnel.
 If you have any questions or concerns, please consult the instructor of your course.